 Lana: In what way?
 In what possible way did that work?
 Archer: Well, uh, A) They're all incapacitated.
 And B) I got to blow up a train!
 Lana:Well thanks, Gomez.
 Archer: Nice.

 Pam:[angrily] And then you dump me for your big-titted Russian sexbot, little miss... uh...

 Pam: Hah, yeah!

 Pam does it to herself, oddly enough, in A Going Concern.
-Freshly returned from a Noodle Incident in Jamaica, she spends the episode immersing herself in Rasta culture.
+Freshly returned from a Noodle Incident that got her deported from Jamaica, she spends the episode immersing herself in Rasta culture.
 When Archer tries and fails to think of a clever insult, she sportingly supplies one, chuckling at it as Archer walks away.

 At the end of "Archer Vice: A Debt of Honor", Malory gets frustrated with Archer and knocks his phone out of his hand, breaking it.
 When Archer starts laughing his ass off and reveals the phone was actually Woodhouse's, Lana can't help sniggering a bit, too.

 Adam Westing: Kenny Loggins plays an arrogant Jerkass version of himself, in the middle of re-branding, and refers to himself as "K-Log".

 Malory: And for God's sake, take a shower.
 Smells like a whorehouse in here.
 Archer: Okay, your own fingers.